 - Huge Guy, Tiny Girl: Ambrose and Ermengarde in the film, played by 6-foot-7 Tommy Tune and the rather petite Joyce Ames.

-- "I Am" Song: "I Put My Hand In."
-Also, from the movie, "Just Leave Everything to Me"
+- "I Am" Song: From the movie, "Just Leave Everything to Me."

 - Movie Bonus Song: "Just Leave Everything To Me" and "Love Is Only Love."

 - Ooh, Me Accent's Slipping: Michael Crawford in the film, constantly.
 The casting department probably figured it could pass for a nonspecific New England accent, but he still sounds downright Cockney in some spots.